IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

    1. Hard isolation with deterministic latency implies that the L2/L3 VPN requires a set of dedicated TE tunnels.
-These tunnels neither share resources with other services nor compete for bandwidth with other tunnels, ensuring deterministic latency performance.
+These tunnels neither share resources with other services, nor compete for bandwidth with other tunnels, ensuring deterministic latency performance.

    1. Hard isolation but without deterministic characteristics